Whether or not you develop a small bald spot or a big bald patch at the back of your head all depends on the shape of your skull.

 There are several skull shape characteristics which will influence whether or not the parietal bones grow – too many to fully explain.
 However, various degrees of curvature play a large part.

 In the previous page, it was explained how a "square" shape to the skull at the front will usually prevent receding hairlines and frontal baldness developing in men and women.
-And the same largely applies at the back – a square shape often means that no baldness will develop.
+And the same largely applies at the back – a square shape often means that no baldness will develop here too.

-Now, if the skull is square at the front, it’s quite often square at the back too.
+If the skull is square at the front, it’s quite often square at the back too.
 And this symmetry gives a somewhat cubic, or box shape, to the skull.
 In the photos below, you can see that the skull shapes appear relatively square or box shaped.
-And there's no hair loss at all...
+And there's no hair loss at all.

 However, not many people have a really square shape at the back of the head.
 And that’s why so many men suffer baldness in this region.